SUPPORTING SUSTAINABLE ENERGY INFRASTRUCTURE PROJECTS

 For what?

-Studies (including exploratory studies, feasibility studies, evaluation, testing and validation studies, site surveys)
+- Studies (including exploratory studies, feasibility studies, evaluation, testing and validation studies, site surveys) contributing to the preparation of the

-Implementation projects (including procurement, supply and implementation of components, systems and services, development, construction and installation works, delivery of installations)
+implementation of a PCI or a PMI, or - Works implementation projects (including procurement, supply and implementation of components, systems and services, development, construction and installation works, delivery of installations).

 Overview of